oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 Click the **Save** button to save the two added URIs.

 At this point the application is fully set up and ready for use.
-With your web browser, you can access the Node.js application through the load balancer’s External IP in the format of http://LOAD_BALANCER_EXTERNAL_IP:3000.
+With your web browser, you can access the Node.js application through the load balancer's External IP in the format of http://LOAD_BALANCER_EXTERNAL_IP:3000.

 {% img blog/k8s-to-the-cloud-aws/9.png alt:"Running Simple Node.js application on EKS" width:"900" %}{: .center-image }